benjymous/annotations/sandman/sandman.09.md

 much like a 20th century character speaking.

 Page 24 panel 1-2:  So what could be the differences in the women's story?
+JBird66680@aol.com says:
+<CITE>I always thought that it had something to do with the fact that
+she refused dream three times, but the men thought it was because of her sense of duty.<BR>
+Perhaps the women felt that she really refused him and didn't give in, but was raped by Dream, then killed herself.
+Maybe the women would realize that the reality behind the story would not be so romantic as the tale that the men idealized, because their [the women's] own reality would be less of a fairy tale [with the hardships of marriage and childbirth and caring for the family] than the fantasies that the men embraced. but anyway, i always thought rape would be the major difference between the stories.</CITE>

 Contributors:
+    Originally written by Greg Morrow
 	William Sherman and Mike Fessler (mikef@brownvm.brown.edu) commented on the traditional nature of this story.
 	Michael A. Stoodt (stoodt@cis.umassd.edu), and others, confirmed the